obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 3. Cut and paste (or move using drag and drop) your vault folder from the old location to your newly-selected vault location Don't put it in a folder that is being synced by another service.
 4. Make sure your backup folder contains your vault.
 5. Relaunch Obsidian.
+6. At the bottom left, select **Open another vault** (vault icon).
-6. Open the Vault switcher, and then select **Open folder as vault**.
+7. Select **Open folder as vault**.
-7. Navigate to your vault's new location and choose your vault folder.
+8. Navigate to your vault's new location and choose your vault folder.
-8. Check and make sure the vault looks the same.
+9. Check and make sure the vault looks the same.
 You might have to re-enable community plugins under **Settings → Community Plugins → Turn restricted mode off**.)
-9. Set up Obsidian Sync again.
+10. Set up Obsidian Sync again.

 ### iOS